What is Personalization in CX? | 1. Personalized CS | 2. Faster Support Handling | 3. Email Marketing Personalization |

 2. Faster Support Handling to the Right Channels

-In addition to decreasing the number of emails flooding your customer service agents’ inboxes, having an automated system can ensure that the right types of problems go to their designated spots.
+In addition to decreasing the number of emails flooding your customer service agents’ inboxes, having an automated customer service system can ensure that the right types of problems go to their designated spots.

 They can be sent in the right direction as quickly as possible, which helps tremendously cut down on wasted time.

-Therefore, instead of having a ticket just waiting for the right human eyes to take a look, you can have automation set up.
+Therefore, instead of having a ticket just waiting for the right human eyes look, you can have automation set up.

 A variety of triggers can identify high-value accounts, specific requests based on keywords, as well as the frequency of requests that come in from a certain region or talk about the same problem.